odpi/egeria-docs/site/docs/connectors/survey-action/survey-action-service-intro.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-An *survey-action service* is a component that performs analysis of the contents of a [digital resource](/concepts/digital-resource) on request.
+An *survey action service* is a component that performs analysis of the contents of a [digital resource](/concepts/digital-resource) on request.
 The aim of the survey action service is to enable a detailed picture of the properties of a resource to be built up.

 Each time a survey action service runs, it creates a new [survey report](/concepts/survey-report) linked off of the digital resource's [Asset](/concepts/asset) metadata element that records the results of the analysis.